-The central issue in this appeal is whether the Superior Court properly ordered the sale, pursuant to General Statutes s 52-500,1 of property owned by the plaintiffs and the defendant as tenants in common.
+The central issue in this appeal is whether the Superior Court properly ordered the sale, pursuant to General Statutes s 52-500, of property owned by the plaintiffs and the defendant as tenants in common.

 The plaintiffs, Angelo and William Delfino, and the defendant, Helen C. Vealencis, own, as tenants in common, real property located in Bristol, Connecticut.
 The property consists of an approximately 20.5 acre parcel of land and the dwelling of the defendant thereon.
 The plaintiffs own an undivided 99/144 interest in the property, and the defendant owns a 45/144 interest.
-The defendant occupies the dwelling and a portion of the land, from which she operates a rubbish and garbage removal business.3
+The defendant occupies the dwelling and a portion of the

-1 General Statutes s 52-500 states: "Sale of Real or Personal Property Owned by Two or More.
+&lt;sup>1General Statutes s 52-500 states: "Sale of Real or Personal Property Owned by Two or More.
 Any court of equitable jurisdiction may, upon the complaint of any person interested, order the sale of any estate, real or personal, owned by two or more persons, when, in the opinion of the court, a sale will better promote the interests of the owners....
 A conveyance made in pursuance of a decree ordering a sale of such land shall vest the title in the purchaser thereof, and shall bind the person entitled to the life estate and his legal heirs and any other person having a remainder interest in the lands; but the court passing such decree shall make such order in relation to the investment of the avails of such sale as it deems necessary for the security of all persons having any interest in such land."